shershah010/web-diary/README.md

 `backend/` - Handles getting and sending data to the MongoDB database.
 Also sends data to the models to preform sentiment analysis.

-`fronted/` - Provides AAA usign Auth0.
+`frontend/` - Provides AAA using Auth0.
 Allows user to add entries and view pass ones.

 `models/`  - Does sentiment analysis.

 `proxy/`   - Does a reverse proxy and provides tls.